-Setting name (followed What does it do? by default value) NEWEST_FIRST_ARCHI VICE der archives by newest first by date.
-(False: orders by date with older articles first.) = True REVERSE_CATEGORY_O REFERENCE the category order.
-(True: lists by reverse alphabetical order; default lists = False alphabetically.)
-ARTICLE_ORDER_BY Defines how the articles (articles_page.object_list in the template) are = 'reversed-date' sorted.
+Defines how the articles (articles_page.object_list in the template) are sorted.
 Valid options are: metadata as a string (use reversed- prefix the reverse the sort order), special option 'basename' which will use the basename of the file (without path) or a custom function to extract the sorting key from articles.
 The default value, 'reversed-date', will sort articles by date in reverse order (i.e. newest article comes first).

+PAGE ORDER BY = 'basename'

-PAGE_ORDER_BY = Defines how the pages (PAGES variable in the template) are sorted.
-Options are same 'basename' as ARTICLE_ORDER_BY.
+Defines how the pages (PAGES variable in the template) are sorted.
+Options are same as ARTICLE_ORDER_BY.
 The default value, 'basename' will sort pages by their basename.

-5.5.9 Themes
+5.5.10 Themes